Aware Girls: Awards

 In 2014 Aware Girls received the Global Rising Star award from the Star Foundation.

 On November 24, 2016, Aware Girls was the recipient of the Fondation Chirac Peace Prize for its contribution to the prevention of conflict in Pakistan which was presented by the then French president Francois Hollande.

 In her capacity as the chairperson of Aware Girls, Gulalai Ismail has won several awards including International Humanist of the Year Award, given by the International Humanist and Ethical Union at the World Humanist Congress, the Commonwealth Youth Award (2015), the 2013 Democracy Award from National Endowment for Democracy and was joint winner, with murdered journalist and activist Gauri Lankesh, of the Anna Politkovskaya Award, Reach All Women in WAR (RAW in WAR) award for campaigning against religious extremism.

-Gulalai and Saba Ismail were also featured in Foreign Policy's 100 Leading Global Thinkers of 2013 for empowering girls in Pakistan.
+Gulalai and Saba Ismail were also featured in Foreign Policys 100 Leading Global Thinkers of 2013 for empowering girls in Pakistan.

+Criticism

+Aware Girls is being criticised in Khyber Pakhtunkhwa for violating cultural norms and making people liberated from culture and religion which directly impact the society's sentiment.
+Gulalai's video went viral when she was explaining rural girls about how they feel awkward and discomfort for putting chail -shawl used widely in Swabi which is considered as symbol of modesty and resistance historically.